white-cat-tech/BDStokz/README.md

 ## Disclaimer

-white-cat-tech is a college project and not intended for actual stock trading.
+BDStokz is a college project and not intended for actual stock trading.
 Use it for educational and experimental purposes only.

 ⭐ <a class="github-button" href="https://github.com/white-cat-tech/BDStokz" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star white-cat-tech/BDStokz on GitHub">Star Our Repository</a>